mit-ll/CEP/README.md

 ## Simulate using Modelsim
 Edit `run_sim.do`.... change the **DESIGN_ROOT** and **GENERATED_DSP_ROOT** variables to point to checkedout CEP repo and genrated DSP files accordingly.

-One the desired has been "loaded" into memory as described above, running modelsim is accomplished by running the following command in the ./simulation directory:
+Once the desired program has been "loaded" into memory as described above, simulation is accomplished by running modelsim using following command in the ./simulation directory:
     `vsim -do run_sim.do`

 Alternatively, a non-gui simulation can be run by simply adding the -c switch: